-The Hardware Management Console (HMC) controls managed systems, including the management of logical partitions and the use of capacity on demand.
-Using service applications, the HMC communicates with managed systems to detect, consolidate, and forward information to IBM service for analysis.
+The Hardware Management Console (HMC) controls managed systems, including the management of logical partitions.

 If you have not already done so, install and configure your HMC.
-For instructions about installing and configuring the HMC, see Installation and configuration scenarios (http://publib.boulder.ibm.com/infocenter/systems/scope/hw/topic/p7hai/basichmcinstallationandconfigurationtaskflow.htm).
+For instructions about installing and configuring the HMC, see Installation and configuration scenarios.

-To manage POWER7® processor-based servers, the HMC must be at Version 7.7.2 or later.
+To manage POWER7® processor-based servers, the HMC must be at Version 7.7.4 or later.
 To view the HMC version and release, complete the following steps: